amplifying-fsharp/fsharplang/spec/lexical-analysis.md

 string in the same way as in C#:

 - Unicode characters, such as “`\u0041bc`”
-- Identifiers, as described in the previous section, such as “abc”
+- Identifiers, as described in the previous section, such as “`abc`”
-- Trigraph specifications of Unicode characters, such as “`\067`” which represents “C”
+- Trigraph specifications of Unicode characters, such as “`\067`” which represents “`C`”

 ```fsgrammar
 regexp escape-char = '\' ["\'ntbrafv]